AndrewConway/ConcreteSTV/ElectionRules.md

   It differs from ACTPre2020 in counting votes to 6 decimal places.
 To match the results currently (as of March 2021) on the [ElectionsACT website](https://www.elections.act.gov.au/elections_and_voting/2020_legislative_assembly_election/distribution-of-preferences-2020) use ACT2021 ruleset rather than ACT2020.

+## NSW Local Government

+The NSW local government elections used to use similar legislation to the NSW legislative council, but drastically changed prior to the 2021 election as the old legislation was probabilistic, and frequently gave different results when counted multiple times.

+The [new legislation](nsw/NSWLocalCouncilLegislation2021.md) is very ambiguous, and while I have made an [interpretation](nsw/NSWLocalCouncilLegislation2021Commentary.md) of it, I would not say that my interpretation precludes just as valid other interpretations which are likely to result in different candidates being elected.
+At the time of writing, I have not heard anything about the NSWEC interpretation, nor seen any output of their interpretation; I anticipate it will be significantly different.